 In the first keynote of the conference, seen by over 2500 attendees, we screened a ‘Recruitment Video’, hosted by Alex Lockwood for EDC.
 It became clear very quickly that something was very wrong at the conference, as the recruitment video was ‘hacked’ by the Free Orbit Society.

-Meanwhile, all across the conference, attendees were hounded by investigative journalist Liz Saunter, desparate to find the truth about Alex Lockwood.
+Meanwhile, all across the conference, attendees were hounded by investigative journalist Liz Saunter, desperate to find the truth about Alex Lockwood.
 What is the mission they’ve been signed up for?
 What does EDC really want?
 And who is the hacker ‘Corinth’?

-After a long days recruiting, Alex and her recruiters retired to their hotel.
-Overnight, sign ups to the game rocketed.
 Day 2: The day of the Cyber Readiness Challenge.
 As players arrived at the challenge location, they were greeted by Tim Sweeney, Alex’s right hand man.
 Mistreated by his boss, but nevertheless a genius, Tim restated the importance of the “game” – somebody has been hacking into EDC, and stealing top secret information.
 As the world’s top infosec experts, it was the players task to discover the hackers identity.

 Players hacked into a real computer network, collecting secret information which, when pieced together, revealed a shocking truth: EDC were not ‘being hacked’, they were receiving funds illegally from technology black-marketeers RK Industries.
 The hacking was a ruse manufactured by EDC to deflect suspicion, and the players were being framed for the breach.
 The game now became a race against time for players to clear their names, with unexpected assistance from ‘Corinth’, revealed to be Giles Knox, Alex Lockwood’s predecessor at EDC who was sacked and his pension plan stolen when he discovered his employer’s duplicity.
 As player’s delved deeper into EDC’s networks, Alex Lockwood began to see her plans unravelling around her: she was being outwitted, beaten, by the players of the Cyber Readiness Challenge.